0xiammatrixx/flutter_quick_start/README.md

 - **Transaction Security:**
   - Web3dart ensures secure and hassle-free transactions between verified users.

 ### There's honestly a whole lot that I have in mind to add, but because of the constraint of time, I have to submit this as is.
+Basic things like editing profile are not yet available.
 ### The main idea that I love the most about this app that will set it apart is the **Optional Verification System**
 - **Trust Score:**
   - Users will be able to verify their identity by affirming the name associated with their wallet address.
 Verified identities increase the trust score, allowing for safer one-on-one interactions.
 So you can say you are Mr A, but until real users affirm that you are Mr A, you wont be verified to bear the name Mr A.